umgbhalla/dotfiles/README.md

     shutdown -h now
     ```
 2. Power on the machine.
 It should boot immediately into a login prompt.
-    If no bootable devices are found, you may need to tweak BIOS settings in order to boot
+    If no bootable devices are found, **you may need to tweak BIOS settings in order to boot
-    from UEFI.
+    from UEFI**.
 Then log in as the root user using `root` as your username and the password
     you set earlier.
 If it does not display a login prompt, the operating system was not set
     up correctly.
 Repeat the previous steps to install the operating system.